KDlamini/hyperiondev-cr-test/Section A/Option 1: Python Task/Review.md

 > The solution includes a test case with an example input and output.
 This helps to verify that the solution works as expected and to illustrate how it can be used.
 Well done!!!. 💯 🎊 🥳

 - However, there are some additional steps that can be taken to improve documentation:
-  - Add more test cases with different inputs (e.g., empty list, single string, duplicate strings) and expected outputs.
+  - Add more test cases with different inputs (e.g., empty list, single string, duplicate strings) and expected outputs
+  OR write unit tests using assert statements or unittest module to automate testing and check for errors or edge cases.
   - Use docstrings or comments to explain what each test case does and why it is important.

 <br>